John Bourchier, 2nd Earl of Bath: Children and succession

-His eldest son by his second marriage John Bourchier, Lord FitzWarin predeceased his father, having married (on 11 December 1548 at Hengrave) his step-sister Frances Kitson, daughter of Sir Thomas Kitson of Hengrave Hall by Margaret Donnington.
+His eldest son by his second marriage John Bourchier, Lord FitzWarin predeceased his father, having married (on 11 December 1548 at Hengrave) his step-sister Frances Kytson, daughter of Sir Thomas Kytson of Hengrave Hall by Margaret Donnington.
 Their son William Bourchier, 3rd Earl of Bath (1557–1623), therefore succeeded his grandfather in the earldom, aged under 1 year old.
 The title became extinct in 1654 on the death of the 5th Earl.

 Death and burial

 He died on 10 February 1560/61 and was buried on 10 March at Hengrave, Suffolk.